tradecloud/tradecloud-docs-api-v2/order/buyer/cancel.md

 ## Cancelling by resending an order using the `/order` API

-You can cancel the order or line by setting `indicators.cancelled` on either order or line level and updating the order using the `/order` API resource.
+You can cancel the order or line by setting `indicators.cancelled` on either order or line level and updating the order using the [Send order](https://swagger-ui.accp.tradecloud1.com/?url=https://api.accp.tradecloud1.com/v2/api-connector/specs.yaml#/buyer-endpoints/sendOrderByBuyerRoute) endpoint:

+{% page-ref page="update.md" %}

 {% hint style="info" %}
 If you provide a `cancelled` indicator on order level, **ONLY** the lines provided in this order message will be cancelled.

 If you also provide a `cancelled` indicator on line level, it has **precedence** over the order level `cancelled` indicator.
 {% endhint %}

-{% page-ref page="update.md" %}

 ## Cancelling by resending the order without the cancelled line using the `/order` API